hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule.html.markdown

 A `request_header_action` block supports the following:

 * `header_action` - (Required) The action to be taken on the specified `header_name`.
-Possible values inclued `Append`, `Overwrite` or `Delete`. `Append` the specified header gets added to the request with the specified value.
+Possible values include `Append`, `Overwrite` or `Delete`.

+-> **NOTE:** `Append` causes the specified header to be added to the request with the specified value.
 If the header is already present, the value is appended to the existing header value using string concatenation.
-No delimiters are added. `Overwrite` action the specified header gets added to the request with the specified value.
-If the header is already present, the specified value overwrites the existing value. `Delete` action if the header specified in the rule is present, the header gets deleted from the request.
+No delimiters are added. `Overwrite` causes specified header to be added to the request with the specified value.
+If the header is already present, the specified value overwrites the existing value. `Delete` causes the header to be deleted from the request.

 * `header_name` - (Required) The name of the header to modify.

 * `value` - (Optional) The value to append or overwrite.

-~>**NOTE:** `value` is required if the `header_action` is set to `Append` or `Overwrite`.
+->**NOTE:** `value` is required if the `header_action` is set to `Append` or `Overwrite`.

 ---

 * A `response_header_action` block supports the following:

 * `header_action` - (Required) The action to be taken on the specified `header_name`.
-Possible values inclued `Append`, `Overwrite` or `Delete`. `Append` the specified header gets added to the response with the specified value.
+Possible values include `Append`, `Overwrite` or `Delete`.

+-> **NOTE:** `Append` causes the specified header to be added to the request with the specified value.
 If the header is already present, the value is appended to the existing header value using string concatenation.
-No delimiters are added. `Overwrite` the specified header gets added to the response with the specified value.
-If the header is already present, the specified value overwrites the existing value. `Delete` if the header specified in the rule is present, the header gets deleted from the response.
+No delimiters are added. `Overwrite` causes specified header to be added to the request with the specified value.
+If the header is already present, the specified value overwrites the existing value. `Delete` causes the header to be deleted from the request.

 * `header_name` - (Required) The name of the header to modify.

 * `value` - (Optional) The value to append or overwrite.

-~>**NOTE:** `value` is required if the `header_action` is set to `Append` or `Overwrite`.
+->**NOTE:** `value` is required if the `header_action` is set to `Append` or `Overwrite`.

 ---

 A `conditions` block supports the following:

-~>**NOTE:** You may include upto 10 separate conditions in the `conditions` block.
+->**NOTE:** You may include upto 10 separate conditions in the `conditions` block.

 * `remote_address_condition` - (Optional) A `remote_address_condition` block as defined below.